the-eco-foundation/eco-routes/contracts/README.md

 - `_rewardAmounts` (uint256[]) the amounts of reward tokens
 - `_expiryTime` (uint256) the time by which the storage proof must have been created in order for the solver to redeem rewards.

-**Withdrawal**: emitted on successful call to withdraw
+*__Withdrawal__: emitted on successful call to withdraw*

 Attributes:

-- \_hash (bytes32) the hash of the intent on which withdraw was attempted
+- `_hash` (bytes32) the hash of the intent on which withdraw was attempted
-- \_recipient (address) the address that received the rewards for this intent
+- `_recipient` (address) the address that received the rewards for this intent

+#### API

+*__createIntent__: Creates an intent to execute instructions on a contract on a supported chain in exchange for a bundle of assets.
+If a proof ON THE SOURCE CHAIN is not completed by the expiry time, the reward funds will not be redeemable by the solver, REGARDLESS OF WHETHER THE INSTRUCTIONS WERE EXECUTED.
+The onus of that time management (i.e. how long it takes for data to post to L1, etc.) is on the intent solver.
+The inbox contract on the destination chain will be the msg.sender for the instructions that are executed.*

+Attributes:
+- `_destinationChain` (uint256) the chain on which the user wishes to transact
+- `_targets` (address[]) the address on \_destinationChain at which the instruction sets need to be executed
+- `_data` (bytes[]) the instructions to be executed on \_targets
+- `_rewardTokens` (address[]) the addresses of reward tokens
+- `_rewardAmounts` (uint256[]) the amounts of reward tokens
+- `_expiryTime` (uint256) the time by which the storage proof must have been created in order for the solver to redeem rewards.
+- `_prover` (address) the address of the prover against which the intent's status will be checked

+*__withdrawRewards__: allows withdawal of reward funds locked up for a given intent.*

+Attributes:
+- `_hash` (bytes32) the hash of the intent on which withdraw is being attempted

 ### Intent Fulfillment / Execution
 Intent fulfillment lives on the `Inbox`, which lives on the destination chain. `Fillers` interact with this contract to `fulfill` Users' intents.
 At time of launch, solving will be private, restricted only to a whitelisted set of filler addresses while we live test the system, but it will soon become possible for anyone to fill orders.